NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/02_quickstart.md

 > [!WARNING]
 > Watching the console logs is invaluable for Kit applications.
 You should
-> keep the console visible while using E2CC to understand underlying processes.
+> keep the console visible while using Earth-2 Weather Analytics application to understand underlying processes.
 > Upon initial launch the application will take several minutes to load while it
 > compiles the necessary shaders.
 This is normal, monitor the console logs to confirm
 > startup is running.

-On success, this will open up the Earth-2 Command Center application with an interactive globe showing the blue marble base layer.
+On success, this will open up the Earth-2 Weather Analytics application with an interactive globe showing the blue marble base layer.

 ## Using the Weather Analytics Blueprint

-Inside the Earth-2 Command Center application, using the data window in the top left corner, use the default settings to fetch wind speed data from the Global Forecast System (GFS) model by clicking the **Fetch Weather Data** button:
+Inside the Earth-2 Weather Analytics application, using the data window in the top left corner, use the default settings to fetch wind speed data from the Global Forecast System (GFS) model by clicking the **Fetch Weather Data** button: